What is digital self-harm, and why are teens doing it?

-Amye Archer, MFA, is a senior writer at therapist.com.
-She is the author of “Fat Girl, Skinny” and the coeditor of “If I Don’t Make It, I Love You: Survivors in the Aftermath of School Shootings,” and her work has appeared in Creative Nonfiction magazine, Longreads, Brevity, and more.
+Amye Archer, MFA, is the author of “Fat Girl, Skinny” and the coeditor of “If I Don’t Make It, I Love You: Survivors in the Aftermath of School Shootings,” and her work has appeared in Creative Nonfiction magazine, Longreads, Brevity, and more.
 Her podcast, “Gen X, This Is Why,” reexamines media from the ’70s and ’80s.
 She holds a Master of Fine Arts in creative nonfiction and lives with her husband, twin daughters, and various pets in Pennsylvania.

 Curious about the 988 crisis hotline?
 These five podcasts feature in-depth...

 Suicide occurs when a person intentionally causes their own death.
 If you’re...

 Learn the different types of self-harm, symptoms of self-harming behaviors, and...